 , which is especially appropriate in the technology sector.
 Each interviewee offers a unique perspective on being a woman in the tech world and talks about what “balance means” to them.
 And because March also happens to be Women’s History Month

 This week, we’d like to introduce you to Elisa Avilla, a core member of our Service Delivery team based in Monterey, Mexico.
 Elisa discovered a penchant for coding at a young age, carved her own career in the tech world, and now works to support other women and school-age girls who are interested in STEM fields.
 She talks to us about what catalyzed her career journey and the lessons she’s learned along the way.
 Elisa supports gender balance because she believes that there are more women out there who will make a big impact on the world by tapping into their real passions for tech.
-How did you get started in coding?

 I grew up with two brothers and was always inclined as a child to do more “guy” things.
 My mom was a stay at home mom and my dad was an airplane engineer who retired recently.
 My parents bought us a computer when I was young, and I was immediately enthralled.
 They got us a book on programming for children with some really simple examples, which I loved.
 My mom even enrolled me in a computer class for children, where we used a program called Logo.
 I think she thought it would be good for me.

 It’s a lot of reading and a lot of self-teaching.
 It’s really cool to work in an area where you have to constantly keep learning.
 I like to read a lot, so it’s a good fit for me.

 I had very good teachers in school, but I also was influenced by my mom’s sisters: one was a mathematician and the other was a doctor.

 I had good grades, so I got a job right out of school, but it was working in an office doing general tasks.
 It was hard to find a job when I first started working in development, but I knew if I stayed in a job just for the security or because the money was good that I would get away from coding.
 The hardest part was to find a job where I could learn more and practice my coding skills.
 It took about a year and a half, but I finally found a job at a company where I was doing half IT, half development.

 When I first started at that company, I didn’t feel that challenge—it was small, and we made a good team.
 The problem was that when we grew, I was the person with the most experience, but certain men didn’t like taking instruction from me because I was a woman.
 They didn’t want to be told what to do by me, but it was like, “I’m telling you what to do because I know how to do it!”

 For me, being a woman hasn’t been a disadvantage in finding a job—almost all of the companies I’ve applied to have hired me.
 But when I start working for the company, I’m usually the only

 woman.
 I have to learn how to make myself heard in meetings.
 Or sometimes a man will try to explain things to me that I already know.
 That’s something I’ve had to learn to deal with too.

 It definitely takes more time for a woman to convince a group of men of something than it does for a man to convince a group of men.

 Somebody once told me that women are more organized than men, more detail-oriented.
 That helps when working in UI/UX.
 I’ve also been told we’re good at multi-tasking—but that’s not necessarily something I promote now!
-Note: Our Attention Management training at Headspring has taught us the universal value of single-tasking!
-Do you feel respected amongst your peers?

 I think I’m in a good place.
 I know I need to keep learning and developing my skills, but because that’s what all